mongodb/docs/source/includes/qe-tutorials/java/README.md

 > **Note:** We recommend you use an IDE such as IntelliJ to manage your
 > project, its dependencies and JVM options.

 1. Download the project dependencies.

+   - If you use Maven, you can use the
+     `pom.xml` file included in the project directory.
-If you use Maven, you can use the `pom.xml` file included in the project directory.
-Otherwise, make sure you include dependencies for `mongodb-driver-sync`, `mongodb-driver-core`, `bson` and `mongodb-crypt` that are compatible with Queryable Encryption.
+   - If you use Gradle, you can use the `gradle.build` file included in the project directory.

+   Otherwise, make sure you
+   include dependencies for `mongodb-driver-sync`, `mongodb-driver-core`, `bson` and `mongodb-crypt` that are compatible with Queryable Encryption.
 This project also uses the `dotenv-java` package to read your credentials from a